libp2p/docs/wip/libp2p-docs-new/content/en/docs/nat/hole-punching.md

 ---
 title: "Hole Punching"
-weight: 2
-pre: '<i class="fas fa-fw fa-book"></i> <b> </b>'
-chapter: true
-summary: The internet is composed of countless networks, bound together into shared address spaces by foundational transport protocols.
+description: The internet is composed of countless networks, bound together into shared address spaces by foundational transport protocols.
 As traffic moves between network boundaries, it's very common for a process called Network Address Translation to occur.
 Network Address Translation (NAT) maps an address from one address space to another.
+weight: 2
 ---

 Nodes on a peer-to-peer network can be categorized into two groups: